 You can also see the expected range for a measurement by clicking a specific measurement in the legend or in a graph, or by selecting Show/Hide Anomaly Sleeve in the Measurement Options menu in the expanded view.

-Note: While anomalies should be apparent in the runtime view (the plot band is not available), we recommend using the history view because the runtime view only shows anomalies that have occurred in the time frame when the granularity is set to Last 3 minutes.
+Note: While anomalies should be apparent in the runtime view (the plot band is not available), we recommend using the offline view because the runtime view only shows anomalies that have occurred in the time frame when the granularity is set to Last 3 minutes.

 Performance Center uses an algorithm to determine anomalies.
 The algorithm is split into two main parts: